 - Tool-Kit – enables to take decisions using Agile practices for Better and more Effective Outcomes

 So, a toolkit is an enabler and leverages the various practices to deliver effective outcomes.
 Most of your software products/automation are toolkits that enable you to deliver better outcomes.

-Knowing the all above, I would make the following statement:
+Knowing all the above, I would make the following statement:

 Practice + your adoption (set of rules) = Methodology